-D. REQUIRED TEACHING
+REQUIRED TEACHING

 The requirement for the Doctor of Philosophy degree is two semesters.
-Previous teaching experience at the University level may be used to fulfill this requirement at the discretion of the Graduate Advisor.
+Previous teaching experience at the university level may be used to fulfill this requirement at the discretion of the associate head for graduate programs.

-E. CHOICE OF MAJOR PROFESSOR
+CHOICE OF MAJOR PROFESSOR

 All students must identify a major professor by the end of their first year.
-The major professor must be a member of the Department of Biology Graduate Faculty.
-Students must inform the Graduate Advisor of their choice of major professor and request that the major professor notify the Graduate Advisor of their agreement.
+The major professor must be a member of the Department of Biology graduate faculty.
+Students must inform the associate head for graduate programs of their choice of major professor and request that the major professor notify the associate head for graduate programs of their agreement.

-F. REQUIREMENTS FOR A CO-CHAIRED COMMITTEE
+REQUIREMENTS FOR A CO-CHAIRED COMMITTEE

 Occasionally, a student can best complete his/her graduate program by working under the direction of two faculty members.
 Under these circumstances, a student may elect to be co-chaired by two Texas A&M faculty members.
 In general, students should request a co-chaired committee only if necessary for their graduate training.
 The co-chairs should both provide ongoing intellectual contributions and be active mentors to the student.
-In the case of students who are residents in other academic departments, the Biology co-chair must be willing to act as a conduit to maintain lines of communication between the department, the advisory committee, and the student.
+In the case of students who are residents in other academic departments, the biology co-chair must be willing to act as a conduit to maintain lines of communication between the department, the advisory committee, and the student.

-One of the co-chairs must be a member of the Department of Biology Graduate Faculty.
+One of the co-chairs must be a member of the Department of Biology graduate faculty.
 The other co-chair may be a member of any other department on campus (including Biology).
-Students with co-chaired committees must satisfy all Biology requirements for degrees and must take at least 50% of their 691 research credit hours as Biology hours.
+Students with co-chaired committees must satisfy all biology requirements for degrees and must take at least 50% of their 691 research credit hours as biology hours.